 However, Emma’s view of the city is instantly contradicted by the literary realism that manifests itself later in the passage.
 Almost immediately, the readers are introduced to “townsfolk who had slept in the Bois-Guillaume,” a commune for the poor within the city from which families are traveling at the same time Emma is daydreaming about the luxuries of the city (233).
 Even when Emma walks through the city to visit Leon, she fails to notice the working class, specifically the, “clerks...polishing the shop windows” and the “waiters in aprons” (234).
 By grouping individuals together by jobs (i.e. ‘waiters’ instead of ‘a waiter’), Flaubert establishes the norm for the city of Rouen.
 It is common for waiters to, “scatter sand over the paving stones” simply because there are multiple waiters (234).
 These small details, seemingly inconsequential before, are now essential in building a contrast to Emma’s perception of Rouen.
 In a sense, Rouen is comprised of the same working class, pedestrian struggles that the Yonville residents face.
 The juxtaposition of Emma’s romantic daydreams and Flaubert’s literary realism creates a sort of dramatic irony within the novel.
 Readers are aware of the literary realism present in the city of Rouen at the same time at which Emma dreams about their supposed extravagant lifestyle.
-This notion of dramatic irony not only undermines Emma’s surface level perception of Rouen, but destabilizes the sublime view of Rouen that was presented earlier in the passage.
+This dramatic irony not only undermines Emma’s surface level perception of Rouen, but destabilizes the sublime view of Rouen that was presented earlier in the passage.

 The destabilization of romantic style literature through literary realism in this passage demonstrates Emma’s idealistic personality.
-By sandwiching the over-exaggerated sublime view of Rouen from the Hirondelle between a lethargic, drowsy description of Yonville and a contradictory pedestrian view of Rouen, Flaubert effectively traps Emma’s fantastical view of the city within the confines of literary realism.
+By sandwiching the exaggerated sublime view of Rouen from the Hirondelle between a lethargic, drowsy description of Yonville and a contradictory pedestrian view of Rouen, Flaubert effectively traps Emma’s fantastical view of the city within the confines of literary realism.
 What starts with a slow, dry description of “lines of apple trees” transitions to a grandiose view of the “rumbling of the foundries” and the “clear chimes of the churches” that characterize an ideal metropolis which once again reduces to a city that smells of “absinthe, cigars, and oysters” (232-234).
 This stylistic entrapment of Emma’s perception reflects Emma’s personality.
 Had she been able to see beyond her infatuation with the, “factory chimneys expel[ling] immense brown plumes” she might have noticed that the city is “drowned in fog” signifying pollution (233).
 The fact that she ignores details of reality that contradict her fantasy demonstrates Emma’s idealism.
 This stylistic structure, where literary realism serves to undermine a character’s idealism also manifests itself with Charles, Emma’s husband.